shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-curated-deals.md

 # Microsoft Monetize - Selling curated deals

 > [!NOTE]
 > Deal curation is not available to all clients.
-Contact your Xandr representative for information on how you can be enabled for deal curation.
+Contact your Microsoft Advertising representative for information on how you can be enabled for deal curation.

 As a seller, you can create [Curated Deals](curated-deals.md) to provide buyers special access to inventory and/or data.
 For example, a curated